 Neither of us was good at ticking everything off on our priority lists.
 But we both achieved more than we would have done if we were only reporting to ourselves.

 And we deepened an already good friendship.

-(Shameless plug here – NoBull offers marketing mentoring services if that’s something you or your business could do better.)
+(Shameless plug here – NoBull offers marketing coaching and support if your team could do with some help.)